 “Lisa D’Adamo-Weinstein goes above and beyond the confines of her job description to ensure student success and to create a thriving work environment for her colleagues,” said Acting President Benke.

 She holds both a Ph.D. and an M.A. in language education from Indiana University-Bloomington.
 An alumna of the State University of New York at Binghamton, D’Adamo-Weinstein earned a B.A. in English and general literature and completed additional graduate-level course work in English and general literature at Binghamton.

 About the Chancellor’s Awards for Excellence

 The Chancellor’s Awards for Excellence are presented annually to faculty and staff in six categories: faculty service, librarianship, professional service, scholarship and creative activities, teaching and classified service.

 Individuals selected for this honor are role models within the SUNY community.
 In acknowledgment of their selection, recipients are recognized in the college catalogue by the addition of the phrase, “State University Chancellor’s Award for Excellence in [category].”
 A certificate and a Chancellor’s Excellence Medallion are bestowed upon each honoree to commemorate selection.
 Recipients are honored by their respective campuses during commencement exercises, at academic convocations, or other special events hosted in their honor.

-Additional information about the faculty service, librarianship, professional service, scholarship and creative activities, teaching awards program is available here.
-Additional information about the Classified Service program is available here.
+Additional information about the faculty service, librarianship, professional service, scholarship and creative activities, and teaching awards program is available.
+Additional information about the Classified Service program is also available.